Quick and easy winter DIY project using yarn and foam cones to create DIY yarn trees to decorate your home with for Christmas.

 Have you heard of the Danish word Hygge (hue-guh)?
 It’s the mood created by coziness and comfortable living.
 People are trying to bring a little of that Danish concept into their homes here lately, and as winter starts moving into New Hampshire I crave that feeling of coziness in my home.

 So when I started decorating for the holidays this year I wanted to create that sense of hygge.
 I think this cute project is a perfect fit!
+It’s easy to do even if you aren’t crafty too.
+These DIY yarn trees are inexpensive to make and you really only need yarn, a foam cone, and a glue gun!

 How to Make Yarn Trees for Christmas